sfclearprices/sfclearprices.github.io/index.markdown

 <li><a href="/sign">Sign the petition.</a></li>
 <li><a href="/subscribe">Join our email list.</a></li>
 <li><a href="/donate">Donate</a> and <a href="/volunteer">volunteer</a>!</li>
+<li>Vote with your money.
+Use <a href="https://www.seefees.ca/">See Fees in California</a> to find restaurants without junk fees to support (and restaurants with junk fees to avoid).</li>
 <li><a href="https://findyourrep.legislature.ca.gov/">Contact your state legislators</a> and tell them that you oppose restaurant junk fees.</li>
 <li><a href="https://www.gov.ca.gov/contact/">Contact the Governor</a> and tell him you oppose restaurant junk fees.</li>
 <li><a href="https://sfplanninggis.org/sffind/">Contact your Supervisor</a> and tell them that you support a city ordinance to ban restaurant surcharges.</li>